vmtk/vmtk-old-website/index.md

 ## News

+### Sep 21, 2013: improved endcapping

+Thanks to Martin Sandve Alnaes from Simula, Norway for contributing improvements to capping.
+Now we can use a mix of methods for different boundaries without losing boundary markers for subsequent meshing.

 ### Sep 20, 2013: contribution from Down Under

-Thanks for David Ladd from the Auckland Bioengineering Institute for his [contribution](https://github.com/vmtk/vmtk/pull/75), which adds suppport for 20 and 27 node hexahedra to the linearToQuadratic filter and more.
+Thanks to David Ladd from the Auckland Bioengineering Institute for his [contribution](https://github.com/vmtk/vmtk/pull/75), which adds suppport for 20 and 27 node hexahedra to the linearToQuadratic filter and more.

 ### Aug 27, 2013: mailing list migrated to Google Groups